SpaceFace02/Guitar-Animation/README.md

 # Guitar-Animation
 A website, displaying the usage of GSAP library to create beautiful and slick animations.
+It also utilizes Scroll Control and CSS-Clip Path prop.